Topological phases of coupled Su-Schrieffer-Heeger wires: The band structures and reduction into set of independent effective two coupled wires

-The overall winding number of the full system of diagonally coupled wires is given by the sum of the winding numbers of all these effective systems labeled by $l$ and $l_0$.
-This gives rise to a rich phase diagram as we discuss below.
+Since the exact decomposition, for diagonally coupled wires, factorizes $\det h(k)$ into the product of the contributions from the independent $l$- and $l_0$-labeled subsystems, the winding number of the full system is the sum of the winding numbers of these subsystems.
+This gives rise to a rich phase diagram, as discussed below.